kwhat/jnativehook/readme.txt

 *** About ***
-JNativeHook was created to give java access to key and mouse events that are outside of the java sandbox.
+JNativeHook is a Java library to provide a global keyboard and mouse listening capabilities for applications that may or may not have focus.
+The library directly extends Java's mouse and keyboard listeners to provide easy inteagration.

 *** License ***
 Copyright (c) 2007-2010 - Alex Barker (alex@1stleg.com)